-Save the Children set up its first formal office in Ethiopia during the 1984 famine.
+Save the Children set up its first formal office in Ethiopia in 1984.
 In a country once defined by hunger, much progress has been made, but there are still enormous challenges ahead.

 Close to five million children risk going hungry as the result of a worsening food crisis in Ethiopia brought on by a severe drought across normally green and productive regions – making this natural disaster the worst in recent history.